Gallbladder and Bile Duct Cancer

 Imaging Studies

-• Ultrasound: This is usually the initial procedure to detect blockages or masses.
+• Ultrasound: This is usually the first test, used to detect blockages, swelling or masses.

-• CT scan: Demonstrates detailed cross-sectional images of the liver and ducts.
+• CT scan: provides detailed cross-sectional images of the liver, gallbladder and bile ducts.

 Biopsy